open/close all folders

-- Victor Krum from Harry Potter and the Order of the Phoenix became one temporarily in order to save Hermione.
+- Victor Krum from Harry Potter and the Goblet of Fire became one temporarily in order to save Hermione.

 Religion and Mythology

 - From Japanese Mythology there's the Samebito (lit.
 Shark Man), servants of the Sea Dragon God Ryuujin.
-They're usually described as large ogre-like beings with ink-black skin, a fin and red beard.
+They're usually described as large ogre-like beings with ink-black skin, a fin and a red beard.
 Also their tears turn into pearls.

 - Polynesian legends believed in sharks that could take human form and even have shapeshifting kids with human wives.
 One Hawai'ian legend had a shark who repeatedly attacked women off a specific coast, but eluded capture.
 The hero of the story ran into a man who always hung out there.
 After he managed to fatally wound the shark, it turned out to have been that man, who died and turned into a shark-like stone.